g-talent/Final-Project/README.md

     - If there are two licenses registered to the same company/customer with same street address, then find some other way to differentiate the two.
   - Create a dictionary of the businesses using the ID's as the key
-  - Create files for each renewal year and list the businesses that are up for renewal

 Potential problems:
   - How to detect names?